Questfall/docs/authors/promotion.md

 By burning Gold the user receives 10 times the amount of Silver.
 For example, If 100 Gold is burned the user receives 1000 Silver.

 {% hint style="info" %}
-For convenience, the users can use Gold directly for promotion so that the burning of it to Silver happens automatically.
+For convenience, authors can use QFT and Gold directly for promotion so that the burning of it to Silver happens automatically.
 {% endhint %}

 ***